scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

-It is clearly seen that e.g. natural spline does have the zero second derivative at the boundaries, but extrapolation is non-linear. ``bc_type="clamped"`` shows a similar behavior: first derivatives are only equal zero exactly at the boundary.
+It is clearly seen that e.g. natural spline does have the zero second derivative at the boundaries, but extrapolation is non-linear. ``bc_type="clamped"`` shows a similar behavior: first derivatives are only equal to zero exactly at the boundary.
 In all cases, extrapolation is done by extending the first and last polynomial pieces of the spline, whatever they happen to be.

-One possible way to force the extrapolation is to extend the interpolation domain to add a first and last polynomial pieces which have desired properties.
+One possible way to force the extrapolation is to extend the interpolation domain to add first and last polynomial pieces which have desired properties.

 Here we use ``extend`` method of the `CubicSpline` superclass, `PPoly`, to add two extra breakpoints and to make sure that the additional